-Find firmware at www.zyxel.com in a file that (usually) uses the system model name with a ".bin" extension, e.g., "Prestige.bin".
+Find firmware at www.zyxel.com in a file that (usually) uses the system model name with a .bin extension, for example, "Prestige.bin".
 The upload process uses HTTP (Hypertext Transfer Protocol) and may take up to two minutes.
 After a successful upload, the system will reboot.
-See the Firmware and Configuration File Maintenance chapter in the parts that document the SMT for upgrading firmware using FTP/TFTP commands.
+See Chapter 25 Firmware and Configuration File Maintenance in the parts that document the SMT for upgrading firmware using FTP/TFTP commands.